-It may be seen on antenatal scans, picked up on routine baby checks or discovered later when noticed incidentally.
+It may be seen on antenatal scans, picked up during routine baby checks, or discovered incidentally later.

 Key Features